AutodeskAILab/UV-Net/README.md

 The MFCAD and Fusion 360 Gallery segmentation datasets are supported for segmentation.

-The logs and checkpoints will be stored in a folder called `results/classification` or `results/segmentation` based on the experiment name, and can be monitored with Tensorboard:
+The logs and checkpoints will be stored in a folder called `results/classification` or `results/segmentation` based on the experiment name and timestamp, and can be monitored with Tensorboard:

 ```
 tensorboard --logdir results/<experiment_name>